Bo Gritz: Writings

-Gritz has authored three books.
+Gritz authored three books.
 His first, A Nation Betrayed, published in 1988, contains allegations of drug trafficking and a POW coverup, based on his interview with Khun Sa.
 His second book, Called To Serve, published in 1991, was an autobiography.
 It expands on the previous book, covering a wide range of conspiracy theories, including the assassination of John F. Kennedy and allegations of a conspiracy to establish a new world order.
 His third book, My Brother's Keeper, was published in 2003.

+Death

+Gritz died on February 27, 2026, at the age of 87.

 In popular culture

-Reportedly, Gritz has at least partially inspired various dramatic characters including Colonel Kurtz in the 1978 film Apocalypse Now.
+Reportedly, Gritz has at least partially inspired various dramatic characters including Colonel Kurtz in the 1979 film Apocalypse Now.
 The character of John "Hannibal" Smith from the 1980s television series The A-Team was loosely based on Gritz, as were some of Chuck Norris' film characters.

 In 1983, actor William Shatner purchased the entertainment rights to Gritz's life story.
-Gritz himself played the character of Lt.
+Gritz played the character of Lt.
 Col. Steel, a highly fictionalized version of himself, in the 1990 film Rescue Force.
 Gritz was portrayed by Bob Gunton in the 1996 CBS television film The Siege at Ruby Ridge.
 Gritz's community, Almost Heaven, was featured in the episode "Survivalists" of Louis Theroux's Weird Weekends in 1998.

-The 2017 documentary Erase and Forget saw filmmaker Andrea Luka Zimmerman follow Gritz for over a decade, including re-enactments of scenes from his life.
+The 2017 documentary Erase and Forget saw filmmaker Andrea Luka Zimmerman follow Gritz for over a decade.
+It includes re-enactments of scenes from his life.
+Following the death of Gritz and after watching this film, journalist John Griswold was motivated to write an extended essay in The Common Reader titled "Bo Gritz, America's Special Operations Problem, and the Tragedy of Pulp Masculinity".

 Gritz was portrayed by Vic Browder in the first episode of the 2018 television miniseries Waco.